JAlcocerT/JAlcocerT/content/blog/dev-WEB-APPS.md

 Plain websites are cool.

-But if you would need extra functionality, you will come to the webapp domain.
+But if you would need extra functionality, you will come to the *webapp domain*.

 I mean: *something more that HUGO shortcodes or Astro components will not handle*

 As you can imagine, there are many flavours of web apps.

-I first tried [Shiny in R](#shiny-with-r) and then [DASH](#dash), with the trip planner project.
+I first tried [Shiny in R](#shiny-with-r) around 2020-2022

+Then [DASH](#dash), with the trip planner project at early 2023, already with some GPT help

+Around a year later, was the time to get creative with streamlit.

 ## WebApps